 Due to their great popularity, sailing boat rentals are available in all of our sailing regions in Croatia.
 The regions below are listed from north to south:

 The sailing season and high season coincide perfectly, meaning you can enjoy the endless sunshine and swim in pleasant sea temperatures while cruising the Adriatic Sea.
-Either side of the peak months, July and August, is also a brilliant time to set sail and explore as the temperatures are cooler, all the while enjoyable, and the crowds are fewer.
-Temperatures in the summer time average 25°C to 30°C and the wind force blows in a north-westerly direction at approx. 3 - 4.
+The months before and after the peak months, July and August, is also a brilliant time to set sail and explore as the temperatures are cooler, all the while enjoyable, and the crowds are fewer.
+Temperatures in the summertime average 25°C to 30°C and the wind force blows in a north-westerly direction at approx. 3 - 4.

 How to get to Croatia?